 An extreme magnification of the needles can be seen below:

 The needles are perfectly straight, have a very long taper and there is not the slightest onset of oxidation.
 The roller disks are well-aligned so it is easy to properly clean and disinfect/sterilize the roller head.
 Smoothly aligned spacer disks prevent the buildup of skin detrius.
-You can buy these best value-for-money OwnDoc dermarollers in our dermarolling store.
+These are the rollers we sell in our store.